Our Services

 Helpful Resources

-There are several factors to consider, so see below for full details on RLT settings, sleep alignment, stretching, and lifestyle tips.
+Several factors influence results, so review the full guide below for details on RLT settings, sleep positioning, stretching routines, and supportive lifestyle habits.

 Hip bursitis—a painful inflammation of the fluid‐filled sacs (bursae) that cushion your hip joint—can make a good night's sleep feel impossible.
 If you favor side sleeping, the pressure on your hip can intensify discomfort.
 Fortunately, combining smart sleep positioning with red light therapy for bursitis may ease inflammation and improve rest.